rohany/rohany.github.io/src/content/home.md

 [Diderot](http://www.umut-acar.org/diderot) project, a new educational platform developed at Carnegie Mellon that is used by over 500 students daily.
 I develop and manage the cloud infrastructure for the project.

+# Recent News

+* [May 2019] I graduated from Carnegie Mellon

+* [May 2019] I presented my undergraduate senior thesis, entitled Disentanglement, Theory and Practice at Carnegie Mellon's Meeting of the Minds Conference

+* [March 2019] Our paper, A Parallel Algorithm for Subgraph Isomorphism was accepted to SPAA '19